twistz11/turiba-eai-labs/practice-04-capstone/readme.md

 ## 1. Architecture Decision

 **Chosen Approach: Option A (Node-RED as Entry Point)** I chose this approach because it follows the **Pure Orchestrator** pattern.
 By making Node-RED the entry point, the business logic is completely decoupled from the individual microservices.
-This makes the system more flexible: we can change the order of steps (e.g., add a discount service) or scale individual components without ever touching the code of the `Order Service`.
+This makes the system more flexible: we can change the order of steps or scale individual components without ever touching the code of the `Order Service`.

 ---

 ## 2. Integration Diagrams

 ### Sequence Diagram (Saga Pattern)
 This diagram shows the "Happy Path" and how the system handles failures using the Saga pattern.

 ```mermaid